Texas Enterprise Fund

 Economic development creates opportunities to grow state, local and metro areas, which are essential for economic growth, improved quality of life and community development.
 Texas Enterprise Fund articles below.

-The new headquarters will create nearly 1,500 new job in San Antonio, TX with help from a Texas Enterprise Fund grant.
+The new pet food manufacturing facility will create 427 new jobs in Ennis, TX with help from a Texas Enterprise Fund (TEF) grant.